richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 * Gambling (Smarts): Skill and familiarity with games of chance.
 * Healing (Smarts): The ability to treat and heal Wounds and diseases, and decipher forensic evidence.
 Note that dealing with cyberware systems might also need Electronics and/or Repair, depending on what you're doing.
-* Thievery (Agility): Sleight of hand, pickpocketing, lockpicking, and other such dubious feats of legerdemain.
 * Survival (Smarts): How to find food, water, or shelter (including in urban environments).
+* Thievery (Agility): Sleight of hand, pickpocketing, lockpicking, setting/disabling traps, and other such dubious feats of legerdemain.

 ## Social skills

 See also "Persuasion" under common skills, above.

-*  Etqiuette (Smarts): A character's ability to blend in with the background, carry themselves so they don't stand out, or talk the right lingo to appear to be part of the crowd.
+*  Etqiuette (Smarts): A character's ability to blend in with the background, dress and carry themselves so they don't stand out, or talk the right lingo to appear to be part of the crowd.
 Some specialisations are below; let me know if you want more:
 	 * Academic
 	 * Corporate
    * Organised crime